Music & Me

-Music & Me is the third studio album by the American singer Michael Jackson.
-It was released on April 13, 1973, on the Motown label.
-It was arranged by Dave Blumberg, Freddie Perren, Gene Page and James Anthony Carmichael and remains Jackson's lowest-selling album.
+Music & Me is the third studio album by American singer Michael Jackson.
+It was released on April 13, 1973, by Motown.
+It was arranged by Dave Blumberg, Freddie Perren, Gene Page, and James Anthony Carmichael, and remains Jackson's lowest-selling album.
 In 2009, the album was reissued as part of the three-disc compilation Hello World: The Motown Solo Collection.

 Background

 The album was released during a difficult period for Jackson, who was 14 years old at the time, as he had been experiencing vocal changes and facing a changing music landscape.
 Having been influenced by fellow Motown label mates Marvin Gaye and Stevie Wonder, Jackson wanted to include his own compositions and play instruments on the album, but Motown refused to allow this.
 Jackson would later express his frustrations about this to his father, Joe Jackson, who would later work to terminate Michael's and his brothers' contract with Motown, and negotiate lucrative contracts for them with Epic Records.